 Upon entering the United States in 2002, and the greater Wisconsin area in 2008, the Emerald Ash Borer (EAB) has affected 35 states and killed hundreds of millions of trees.
-When you had your Ash, tree inspected and initially treated, you protected this vulnerable species initially from the EAB.
-This initially treatment, while proactive, is not the last step in ensuring the safety and longevity of your Ash tree.
+When you had your Ash tree inspected, and initially treated, you protected this vulnerable species from the EAB.
+This initial treatment, while proactive, is not the last step in ensuring the safety and longevity of your Ash tree.

 Do I have to Treat my Ash Tree Every Year?

 The answer to your question is dependent on the initial Ash tree treatment.
 If you called a certified arborist, your tree should be treated every other year.
 Certified arborists use trunk-injected insecticides which contain emamectin benzoate, while products sold in your typical hardware store may be similar, the treatment process is what determines the effectiveness of the treatment itself.